-The TMA Community Gallery, located in the west wing of the Museum's lower level, hosts free exhibitions of artwork created by select groups in the greater Toledo region.
+The TMA Community Gallery, located in the west wing of the Museum's lower level, hosts free exhibitions of artwork created by students of TMA programs.
 Eclectic and diverse, the exhibitions feature contemporary works in a variety of media.

 At the Toledo Museum of Art, art education is connected to everything we do.
 We design classes, programs, and interactive experiences for people of all ages to help them engage with great art and with each other.
 The hands-on activities and photographs in this hallway provide a sampling of the multi-sensory and multimodal learning experiences available to our visitors through special exhibitions, class and public programs, and tours.

-We invite visitors of all ages to explore their creativity and play with the activities in these halls and throughout the Museum’s campus.
+We invite visitors of all ages to explore their creativity and play with the activities in the Community Gallery halls and throughout the Museum’s campus.

 Art Education Through the Ages

 For over a century, the Toledo Museum of Art’s purpose has been art education.
 In 1903, the Museum introduced free Saturday classes for children and teens at one of its early locations on Madison Ave.
 By 1919, art classes were offered in the William H. Scott House.
 In 1925, they moved to the newly expanded education space that you are standing in today.